proofcarryingdata/zupass/packages/artifacts/README.md

 Options:
   -p, --ptau-power <power>  Power of two of the maximum number of constraints that the ceremony can accept.
-  -o, --output <output>     Path to the directory where the output will be written [default: .].
+  -o, --output <output>     Path to the directory where the output will be written [default: artifacts].
   -h, --help                display help for command
 ```